 Apparent Retrograde Motion

 The clearest analogy is two cars on a highway.
 When a faster car overtakes a slower one, the slower car briefly seems, from the faster car's window, to drift backward, even though both are moving forward.
 The planets work the same way.
 Earth orbits the Sun faster than the outer planets (Mars, Jupiter, Saturn), so as Earth overtakes them, those outer planets seem, from our point of view, to slow down, stop, reverse direction for some weeks, stop again, and then resume forward motion.
-The reversal is real in the line of sight; it is not real in space.
-NASA's planetary science pages describe the same effect using modern heliocentric language, and the Wikipedia article on apparent retrograde motion includes diagrams that make the geometry visible.
+The reversal is real as a line-of-sight observation, not as the planet's movement through space.
+NASA Earth Observatory's planetary motion overview describes the historical problem of planets appearing to move backward, and the Wikipedia article on apparent retrograde motion includes diagrams that make the geometry visible.

 Mercury and Venus, the two inner planets, retrograde differently.
 Their orbits are smaller than Earth's, so they always stay relatively close to the Sun from our point of view.
 They appear to retrograde when they pass between the Earth and the Sun (called inferior conjunction), looping back through the part of the sky they had just travelled.
-This is why Mercury retrogrades roughly three to four times a year and Venus only about once every 18 months.
-The same geometry, different orbital speed.
+This is why Mercury retrogrades roughly three to four times a year while Venus does so only about once every 19 months; the geometry is similar, but the orbital speed and cadence are different.

 Vakri: The Jyotish Term